alien4cloud/alien4cloud.github.io/documentation/2.0.0/devops_guide/workflow/tosca_concepts_workflows_definition.markdown

 A topology can contains workflows section with multiple workflows identified by its **workflow_id**.
 A workflow is a collection of steps with dependencies between them.
-You can imagine a workflow as a acyclic directed graph, steps are the graph's nodes and dependencies between them are the graph's edges.
+You can imagine a workflow as an acyclic directed graph, steps are the graph's nodes and dependencies between them are the graph's edges.

 ### Grammar